Our concern

 |

-Our Values & Principles
+Our values & principles

 As a peacebuilding initiative, we are neutral in political terms, not affiliated to any government or party, but we are not neutral in our values.
 We are working for a free and inclusive Syria, based on democracy and human rights.
 Nobody who is violating these values can be our cooperation partner.
 We want to build upon existing initiatives for interfaith solidarity, such as Adyan in Lebanon, Deir Mar Musa in Syria or the World Council of Religions for Peace.